 Courts have several options when sentencing an accused after a criminal conviction

-After the accused has been convicted of an offense in New South Wales, the court has the option to impose a number of different penalties.
+After the accused has been convicted of an offence in New South Wales, the court has the option to impose some different penalties.
 The court’s power is restricted by the legislature, which sets the kinds of penalties, as well as the maximum penalties, that a court can impose.

 The court’s power is also restricted by decisions of higher courts that guide the penalties a court may impose.